 Alphonso David is a dynamic leader, accomplished advocate and trailblazer who has worked across the public, private, academic and not-for-profit sectors.
 David was raised in Liberia, West Africa and faced devastating personal losses at an early age.
 In 1980, the democratically elected Liberian government was overthrown in a bloody military coup d’é·tat.
 David’s father was arrested and incarcerated, his uncle was assassinated, and he and his family lost their freedom.
 Through these challenges, David solidified a strong personal conviction to fight for marginalized communities, which has resulted in groundbreaking achievements and progress over the past two decades.
 Transformational change is the heartbeat of David’s work.

 David has a history of breaking down barriers, building systems and transforming institutions throughout his multifaceted career.
-As a business leader, he was instrumental in creating one of the most sought-after addiction treatment centers in the country.
+As a business leader and lawyer, he and a legal team successfully defended the Fearless Fund and Fearless Foundation, a venture capital firm and a charitable organization, in a federal court challenge that sought to shut down their business practice of helping under-resourced entrepreneurs.
+He was also instrumental in creating one of the most sought-after addiction treatment centers in the country.
 In public service, David helped to transform broken systems that impeded the lives of the most vulnerable including restructuring the workers’ compensation and unemployment insurance systems in the State of New York to reduce inefficiencies and deficits that had plagued these vital social safety nets for decades.
 As a non-profit leader, he created and expanded groundbreaking programs for marginalized communities, including an impact litigation program to advance the rights of LGBTQ+ people and an HIV & Health Equity Program to address the disproportionately high rates of HIV among black and brown communities throughout the nation.

 David has served as a tireless legal advocate on issues relating to racial and economic justice, immigrants’ rights and LGBTQ+ equality.
 Notably, he and his team secured more than $23 million for immigrants who had been defrauded by illegitimate legal service providers, stopped a racially discriminatory rating system in broadcast radio from being implemented in the United States, and compelled all large pharmacy chain stores to provide language access services to customers.